eosnetworkfoundation/evm-public-docs/cloud/README.md

 Mainnet | Production
 Testnet | Staging

-The cloud network infrastructure is intentionally kept identical between the two environments.
+The cloud network infrastructure is intentionally kept identical between all environments to increase the likelihood that bugs are discovered before changes are deployed to production.

 ## Deployment Strategy
 Infrastructure changes are **always** deployed, _one at a time_, as follows.